-Not outlaws anymore these tiny houses are having a big impact for families
+Not outlaws anymore these tiny houses are having a big impact on families

 TYPE OF PROJECT: new backyard cottage